sjbennett123/gloryforthefist/content/rules/_index.md

 Do not look around you or talk to people about anything not connected with the Hold.
 You can use this time to update your tags and remove any spells that you have cast.
 You can also pick up spell packets from the ground or from your pouch as long as you return to your original spot before the game is resumed.

 This is not a time to study someone and see if they are an NPC or a PC, nor is it a chance to look behind you and see if anyone is sneaking up on you.
 Please play fair and try not to gather information while the Hold is being sorted out.
 When the reason the Hold was called is resolved, then the person calling the hold should call a Lay-on.
-First, insure that everyone is ready to resume play, then call “3. . .2. . .1. . .Lay-on!”
+First, ensure that everyone is ready to resume play, then call “3. . .2. . .1. . .Lay-on!”

 Hold can also be called for excessive zeal on the part of an opponent.
 The infraction should be reported to a marshal.
 Repeated complaints will get a player removed from combat.